ncoghlan/misc/notes/python3/questions_and_answers.rst

-level configuration options that let embedding applications control the memory allocators used, monitor and control all bytecode execution, and various other improvements to the runtime embedding functionality, so the natural incentives for application developers to migrate are starting to accumulate, so we may see more activity on that front as the 2020 date for the end of community support of the Python 2 series gets closer.
+level configuration options that let embedding applications control the memory allocators used, monitor and control all bytecode execution, and various other improvements to the runtime embedding functionality, so the natural incentives for application developers to migrate are starting to accumulate, which means we may see more activity on that front as the 2020 date for the end of community support of the Python 2 series gets closer.

 .. _slow-uptake: